VeniceUnleashed/VU-Docs/content/vext/guides/concepts.md

 When the clients receive that event, the function passed in the second parameter will be called and `data` will be printed (which in this case will be `hello clients!`.)

-For more in-depth information about NetEvents, check out the [Introduction to NetEvents](/vext/guides/netevents/) guide.
+For more in-depth information about NetEvents, check out the [in-depth NetEvents guide](/vext/guides/netevents/).
 It is recommended that you finish reading this guide first as concepts explained further down will be used.

 ## Hooks